 The 4AT is a brief clinical instrument for delirium detection.

-It is a quick and pragmatic tool for use in areas where assessment for delirium is needed.
+It is a short and practical tool designed for use in busy areas where assessment for delirium is needed.

 The 4AT is validated, and is a routine part of clinical practice internationally.

 The 4AT is free to download and use.

 ♦ suitable for use in normal clinical practice